10. Modern Publishing Transformations

 Bookstores also changed, leaving their activities as copyists and/or publishers far behind.
 The typical British or American booksellers of the 19th century managed inventory stored on closed shelves.23 Operated independently, they catered to a local clientele (or, as in the case of the railway station stores, a transient one).
 Open shelving first appeared in a widespread way in the 1920s and 30s, and allowed for browsing among offerings.
 In the 1980s, the trend to book-selling superstores and national/international chains skewed market conditions.24 Barnes and Noble, one of the most visible of these chains, worked like other large-scale corporate entities in the entertainment and media business, to acquire existing competition through buying such established named brands as B. Dalton.
 Expansion of Barnes and Noble, in North America, made competition from independent book stores difficult, since the costs of buying in bulk, deals with publishers, and even pressure on publishers to produce titles the chain knew would sell, had economic effects.
 The costs of maintaining the stores and building them to brand specifications was considerable, and as Amazon came online, its capacity to operate without the so-called “bricks and mortar” overhead pressured the superstores, putting many of them out of business in turn.
 These models of corporate conglomeration were operating in the publishing world as well as that of booksellers, and independent presses, like small bookstores, continued to operate, but in very tight margins of profit.
 Paradoxically, the vanishing Barnes and Noble shops that were once considered anathema to many, were mourned as these stores closed in malls and urban centers.
 With their children’s corners, coffee shops (usually another chain), and wide inventory across every genre from self-help to computers, recipe books and travel guides, science fiction, literary and genre works, reference books and selected non-fiction, they had become pseudo-public spaces for reading.

-When the first Statutes of Anne were passed in the early 18th century, their protections were meant for publishers as well as authors, and had been developed in part to fill the gap created by the end of the Stationers’ ability to rely on Licensing Acts to control publishing.25 The idea that authors had a right to the intellectual property generated by their work developed slowly, but by the 19th century it was well established in legal and cultural terms.
+When the first Statutes of Anne were passed in the early 18th century, their protections were meant for publishers as well as authors, and had been developed in part to fill the gap created by the end of the Stationers’ ability to rely on the Licensing Acts to control publishing.25 The idea that authors had a right to the intellectual property generated by their work developed slowly, but by the 19th century it was well established in legal and cultural terms.
 Authorship, even celebrity authorship, was a phenomenon in antiquity and Greek poets and dramatists, like their later Roman counterparts, gained status through the work of original composition.26 Authorial identity was attached to many works of medieval literature, as well as work brought into English through translation.
 This included famous texts in medicine, astronomy, geometry, alchemy, and other fields of expertise, as well as poetry, drama, travel narratives (fictional and real), and so on.
 But the concept of the individual intellectual property, and of a specific text (copyright does not protect ideas, only their expression), grew alongside celebrity culture in other domains.
 Authorship provided fame, influence, and, sometimes but not always, income.
-Eighteenth century battles over the terms of copyright pitted bookseller/publishers, who wanted to retain copyright into perpetuity once it was granted, and those who advocated return of rights to authors after a limited term, and those who believed in public domain and access to intellectual materials.27 These battles were accompanied by rhetoric promoting access to knowledge, and were ultimately decided in legal terms which invoked the notion of a public domain for all works put into print before the Statutes of Anne were originally enacted.
+Eighteenth-century battles over the terms of copyright pitted bookseller/publishers, who wanted to retain copyright into perpetuity once it was granted, and those who advocated return of rights to authors after a limited term, and those who believed in public domain and access to intellectual materials.27 These battles were accompanied by rhetoric promoting access to knowledge, and were ultimately decided in legal terms which invoked the notion of a public domain for all works put into print before the Statutes of Anne were originally enacted.

 Copyright law was created and passed independently in the American colonies, and then kept in the young nation.
 Terms of about 14 years assigned the rights to authors for their publications.28 Once the term expired, materials went into public domain.
 International agreements about copyright were essential for protecting authors and publishers from pirated editions, but no coordinated agreements existed until the Berne Convention.29 Held in 1886, it committed signatory nations to mutual agreement on the terms of copyright with agreement to respect its application across borders.
 The Convention was particularly focused on literary work, with the result that the enormously profitable business in transatlantic production of unprotected editions came under control.
 For authors, this was a major triumph, as it was for publishers negotiating publication and distribution across national boundaries.
 By 2012, there were about a hundred and seventy participating nations, with most of the world committed to some kind of shared copyright protection (nations still not listed as participants include Iran, Iraq, Myanmar, Ethiopia, Somalia, and Angola among others).
 The Convention had been inspired by the author Victor Hugo, a prolific French novelist who had first-hand experience with the negative impacts of piracy.
 By contrast, Dutch publishers, who had profited from illegal publishing, initially protested its terms.

 As authorship became ownership of a brand, the marketing of a celebrity identity gave rise to its own subsidiary industries, particularly those fostered by literary agents and authors’ societies.
 Literary agents first appeared in the late 19th century, but by the 1920s, they were helping authors negotiate for over twenty-six different rights in publication—for product tie-ins on cigarette cards and other advertising, as well as rights for films and other media adaptations.30 Though United States had nominally committed to the Berne Convention, the terms of its protections were only slowly adopted (and not universally).
-Authors and booksellers continued to advocated for rights, thought they were not always completely aligned with each other’s causes. .
+Authors and booksellers continued to advocate for rights, thought they were not always completely aligned with each other’s causes.
 In 1883, an American Copyright League was founded as an advocacy group and sponsored public readings by prominent authors in support of the cause, which gradually gained ground.
-The 1891 International Copyright Law, however, had been strongly supported by prominent American writers such as Mark Twain and Louisa May Alcott, who, like their French counterpart, Victor Hugo, saw the benefit of these international protections
+The 1891 International Copyright Law, however, had been strongly supported by prominent American writers such as Mark Twain and Louisa May Alcott, who, like their French counterpart, Victor Hugo, saw the benefit of these international protections.

 The networked conditions of distribution of literary property have changed some of the fundamental principles on which copyright has functioned.
 For instance, in the traditional concept of “first sale,” a purchaser becomes the owner of the object, usually a book, tape, record, disk, in which the intellectual property is instantiated.
 This object can then be resold, shared, given away without any return to the original publisher or author.
 Many digital business models are grounded in a licensing agreement that does not allow such secondary resale or sharing.
 Copyright law continues to evolve, and the role of corporate producers of intellectual property has had a large impact in this area.
 In several crucial cases, the Disney corporation has succeeded in extending the length of time a work can remain in copyright.
 In addition, corporate entities can be considered “authors” for this purpose.31 These rulings are seen by many as extremely damaging to the proliferation of knowledge and at odds with principles of access to the cultural record that were key impulses behind the Statutes of Anne three hundred years ago.
-The role of libraries and librarians is affected by these issues, since the terms on which materials may be made available is subject to legal statutes and economic limitations that may not always appear to be in the best interest of the public or educators.
+The roles of libraries and librarians are affected by these issues, since the terms on which materials may be made available is subject to legal statutes and economic limitations that may not always appear to be in the best interest of the public or educators.

 Bestsellers to Blockbusters